 - 1. Salon Door: close the salon door. - 2.
-Throttle / Shifter: ensure integrated throttle / shifter control is in the center detent position (neutral and idle speed). - 3.
-Start: Turn the key to run and wait for Engine Monitor to start and say "OK" - 4.
-Turn the key: to start and release when the engine 'catches', usually with just a short period of cranking.
+Ignition: turn on the ignition / engine computer with the pushbutton at the helm. - 3.
+Throttle / Shifter: ensure integrated throttle / shifter control is in the center detent position (neutral and idle speed). - 4.
+Start: depress the Start Button and release when the engine 'catches', usually with just a short period of cranking.
 If the engine does not start easily, stop and investigate, something is amiss. - 5.
+Exhaust Water: confirm a modest flow of water is running from upper exhaust port. - 6.
 Warm-up: allow 2-3 minutes minimum to ensure a stable engine.
 Idle speed will stabilize at 600 RPM.
 You can increase the idle speed without engaging the transmission by depressing the Throttle Only button on the shifter control, then slowly advance the throttle past the idle detent.
-Do not advance engine speed above 900 RPM until engine temp is above 110 degrees. - 6.
+Do not advance engine speed above 900 RPM until engine temp is above 110 degrees. - 7.
 Salon Door: keep salon door closed when engine is running to prevent diesel exhaust fumes from entering the interior of the ship.